In the past years, link building strategies were based on links quantity and not quality.

 Step 2: Getting featured in roundups

-There’s no mystery magic formula for getting featured in a link roundup.
-It helps you to build a relationship with the host blogger, but if you don’t, that’s not a reason to give up.
-You’ll obviously, first need absolutely stellar content.
-If the content is much the same as the regular old stuff that is out there or doesn’t give anything of value, you can’t expect that anybody will really mention it.
+There is no mystery magic formula for getting featured in a link roundup.
+It helps you build a relationship with the host blogger, but if you don’t, that is not a reason to give up.
+First, you need absolutely stellar content.
+If the content is the same as the regular old stuff that is out there or does not provide any value, you can not expect that anybody will really mention it.

-When you connect with different bloggers, it’s basic to set up genuine relationships with them.
-One of the best approaches to remain off their radar is to approach them and inquire as to whether they’d mind mentioning your posts.
-Some bloggers set up their own roundups of what they find fascinating, so to expand your odds of getting featured, consistently ensure you’re doing your absolute best, and chipping away at your own to promote your work.
+When you connect with different bloggers, you establish genuine relationships with them.
+One of the best approaches to remain off their radar is to approach them and inquire as to whether they would mind mentioning your posts.
+Some bloggers set up their own roundups of what they find fascinating.
+So, to expand your odds of getting featured, ensure you are consistently doing your absolute best and trying to promote your work.

-If you find a roundup where it’s possible to include the link yourself, you can generally do that.
-You’ll in any event get the backlink to your site if nothing else.
+If you find a roundup where it is possible to include the link yourself, you can generally do that.
+You will get the backlink to your site, if nothing else.

 Step 3: Publishing your own link roundups

 If you need to generate more traffic to your website, think about publishing your own link roundup.
-In case you’re generally referencing other blogs in yours, it can pay off enormously.
-It may not make sense to connect out to other blogs and expect it to bring traffic back to your site, but it can, and frequently does.
+In case, you are generally referring to other blogs in yours, it can pay off enormously.
+It may not make sense to connect to other blogs and expect it to bring traffic back to your site, but it can and it frequently does.

-Your site’s link profile is one of the most key factors in how high it will rank in search engine results.
-Google doesn’t care how many links you have got pointing to your pages, but rather about the experience that you create for your users.
+The link profile of your site is vital in determining the rank on search engine results.
+Google does not care how many links you have linked to your pages, but it is concerned with the experience you create for your users.

 What is link building and why does it matter?